 - Expectation.
 Stress that they will need to use a particular piece of information in the future.
 This suggestion is based on research from Penn State.
 They found that attention alone is not enough to guarantee recall.
 Instead, people retain more information when they expect that they will have to recall the information later.
 In a corporate environment, reminding workers that they will have to apply the course content to their jobs can be effective.

-- Get deep understanding of how to minimize the forgetting curve.
+- Get a deep understanding of how to minimize the forgetting curve.

 - Design a follow-up schedule.
 Create post-training activities that will let learners apply the learning or send across refresher information nuggets to reinforce the material.
 Throw in a poll, an infographic, or a reflective question into the mix to keep things interesting.
 Read more: Decode the Science of Forgetting: How to Create Memorable eLearning